GraceYU113/LetterDrop/README.md

 3) Some reward 'letter', maybe in pink color, if u type it, u'll gey 2 scores. */ 4）Add background music if possible

-/* problem to be solved: 'Game over' show-up in a more vivid way.*/
+/* problem to be solved： 'Game over' show-up in a more vivid way.*/ --> do no use alert() when game ends, adds a overlay in the game container.